 The District also is working on a project to dredge the authorized project for the Saco River.
 The President's FY 18 budget included \$4.2 million to dredge the river.
-The current plan includes dredging the upper river using the government dredge MURDEN.
+The plan includes dredging the upper river using the government dredge MURDEN, and contracting out the use of a hydraulic dredge to complete the areas of shoaling at the entrance to the river.
+All environmental permitting for the upper and lower river dredging has been completed.
 The MURDEN arrived on Nov 17, 2017 and dredged shoal material for 30 days but ran into significant debris within the river slowing production and preventing this portion of the project being completed.
-All dredged material was placed in a previously used naturally deep scour hole approximately 1/2 mile down river of the dredge area.
-Preparation of plans and specifications to dredge the lower river in the fall of 2018 are currently underway.
-All environmental permitting for the upper and lower river dredging has been completed.
-The material from the lower River will be hydraulically pumped onto Camp Ellis Beach.
+All dredged material was placed in a previously used naturally deep scour hole approximately 1⁄2 mile down river of the dredge area.
+Preparation of plans and specifications to dredge the lower river with a hydraulic dredge in the fall of 2018 are complete.
+Once all real estate instruments to place sandy material on Camp Ellis Beach are received a contract solicitation will be posted to FedBizOps.
+An option to remove the remaining material at the head of navigation which was not completed by the MURDEN in December 2017 by mechanical dredge is included in the solicitation.
+Work is expected to start by Nov.
+15 and be complete by